 Chromebook's built-in Files app covers most basic tasks.
 But the moment you need to connect to a NAS, access an FTP server, extract an RAR archive, or sideload an app bundle — you need something with more power.

-This guide compares every viable file manager option for ChromeOS users.
+This guide compares every viable file manager option for ChromeOS users, explains the limitations of each approach, and recommends the best choice for different workflows.

 Option 1: ChromeOS Built-In Files App